-Receive advanced level intensive and hands-on training taught by leaders in Wilderness Medicine including, Howard Donner, MD, Sheryl Olson, RN/BSN, Eric Weiss, MD, and Larry Moore, MD.
+R ecieve advanced level intensive and hands-on training taught by leaders in Wilderness Medicine including Howard Donner, MD, Sheryl Olson, RN/BSN, and Lee Vernon

 Students will learn practical techniques and practice them in mock scenarios.
-Successful completion of course leads to AWEP Certification®.
+Successful completion of the course leads to AWEP Certification® and 15.25 additional AMA PRA Category 1 Credits®.

 AWEP Schedule At A Glance